SiglabsOP/RiskTide/README.md

 ## Features

 ### Portfolio Management
 - Add stocks to your portfolio with details like ticker, purchase date, units, and price.
+(MassImport stocks to your portfolio is possible.use Jstock and export Buy Portfolio Management.csv in the same dir as RiskTide and press import)
 - View your portfolio in a sortable, customizable treeview.
 - Delete entries from your portfolio.
 - Automatically save and load portfolio data.